MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Disable-CsOnlineSipDomain.md

 - These users will no longer be able to login to the Skype for Business Online environment.
 - If these users use Teams, they will no longer be able to inter-operate with Skype for Business users, nor will they be able to federate with any users in other organizations.

-Note: If the Tenant is enabled for Regionally Hosted Meetings in Skype for Business Online, Online SIP Domains must be disabled in all regions.
-You must execute this cmdlet in each region that are added in Allowed Data Location.
+Note: If the Tenant is disabled for Regionally Hosted Meetings in Skype for Business Online, Online SIP Domains must be disabled in all regions.
+You must execute this cmdlet in each region that is added in Allowed Data Location.

 ## EXAMPLES